Recursive Drift

 3.2 Recursive Drift: Directed Evolution

-Recursive Drift follows the same feedback loop structure, but with divergence and filtration mechanisms in place:
+Recursive Drift follows the same feedback loop structure, but with vastly different conclusions:

 4. The Mechanism of Emergence in Recursive Drift